loppy1243/cmse401-git/homework/HW6/README.md

 ./mill 2>timings/raw/fine-serial.out
 make plots/fine-serial.pdf
 ```
-My trials are provided in `timings/compiled/fine-serial.out`.
+My trials were performed on the HPCC `dev-intel14` and are provided in
+`timings/compiled/fine-serial.out`.
 On average (in seconds):
 ```
 total       init               sim          edge_comm        file_io
 18.87+-0.07 0.007000+-0.000041 8.063+-0.031 0.00349+-0.00011 10.80+-0.04